 Drug abuse is especially problematic and dangerous within this age group.
 Teenagers face heightened amounts of peer pressure.
 Due to their underdeveloped brain, they are more apt to make poor decisions which place them in harm’s way.

 Because teenagers’ brains are still developing, drug abuse can damage the brain, in some instances leading to long-term damage.
-Youth who abuse drugs are more likely to develop addiction later in life.
+Youth who abuse drugs are more likely to develop an addiction later in life.

 Codeine Abuse Hits Your Organs Hard

 Whenever you use a drug, your body, brain, and multiple organ systems can be adversely affected.
 With codeine abuse, the effects on your organs are of even greater concern.

 The acetaminophen in abused quantities of Tylenol #3 and #4 can hit your liver very hard.
 This damage can culminate in acute liver failure, organ transplant, or death.
 Many drug abusers use multiple drugs at once or within a close period of time.
 Consuming alcohol (even moderate quantities) with codeine increases the risk of these dangerous effects.